Local Whittle estimation of high-dimensional long-run variance and precision matrices: Main results

 \section{Main results}

 In this section, we present our main results.
-The first part of the section presents the results which are needed for both the thresholding and graphical local Whittle estimation, including a consistency result on the maximum norm of $\widehat{G}(\widehat{D})-G_{0}$.
-The rest of the section gives consistency results for the thresholding and graphical local Whittle estimators.
+Section \ref{se:idea} provides a roadmap for our proofs which reveals what kind of results are necessary to prove consistency for both the thresholding and graphical local Whittle estimation.
+This includes in particular a consistency result on the maximum norm of $\widehat{G}(\widehat{D})-G_{0}$.
+Subsequently, we formally state our main results in Section \ref{se:statements}, that is, consistency results for the thresholding and graphical local Whittle estimators.
+Section \ref{se:alternativeestimators} discusses alternative estimators for precision matrix estimation and their convergence rates.
+We provide results on consistent model selection in Section \ref{se:modelselection}.
+In Section \ref{se:comparison}, we discuss how our results compare to existing results in the literature.